30% of UK Job Hunters Walk Out On AI Interviews, Bleeding Greenhouse Pipelines

 Two of the candidate quotes do specific work that goes beyond vibes.
 David's account, countdown clocks, blank screens, no ability to ask a clarifying question, the format being "completely horrible for the autistic brain", is the paragraph your in-house counsel will quote back at you the next time procurement renews the contract.
 Under the Equality Act, employers have to make reasonable adjustments for disabled candidates, and a one-way timed video with no provision to pause or seek clarification is exactly the format that an ADA-style claim in the US, or a tribunal in the UK, will pick apart.
 The legal risk has been theoretical for two years.
 With this story sitting in The Guardian, it is now sitting on the desk of every plaintiff-side employment lawyer who reads the Saturday paper.

-The vendor pattern this echoes is the chatbot-customer-service cycle of 2023-24.
+This echoes the chatbot-customer-service cycle of 2023-24.
 Same shape.
 The vendor sells a top-of-funnel deflection layer.
 The buyer measures cost-per-handled-ticket and declares victory.
 Then the customers who got deflected don't come back, and the cohort revenue line drops two quarters later, and nobody in ops can quite explain why.
 Hiring is the same loop with a longer feedback delay.
 The candidates you lose to a bad AI screen are not on your dashboard.
 They are working for your competitor.

 What Other Businesses Can Learn